Select your language

 The authors should be aware that they bear personal responsibility for the submitted text of the manuscript, which involves compliance with the following principles:

 1.1.
 To provide reliable results of the research.
-Definitely wrong, knavish or faked statements equal to unethical behavior and can be considered as inappropriate
+Definitely wrong, knavish, or faked statements equal to unethical behavior and can be considered inappropriate

 1.2.
 To guarantee that the research results presented in the manuscript are independent and original work.
-In the case of using fragments of other people's works and/or borrowing statements of other authors, the article must include appropriate bibliographic references with mandatory indication of the author and the original source.
-Excessive borrowing, as well as plagiarism in any form, including informal quotations, paraphrasing or assigning rights to the results of other people's research are unethical and unacceptable actions.
-The journal editors will not accept articles that are a compilation of materials previously published by other authors without their creative processing and own author’s understanding for publication.
+In the case of using fragments of other people's works and/or borrowing statements from different authors, the article must include appropriate bibliographic references with mandatory indication of the author and the source.
+Excessive borrowing, as well as plagiarism in any form, including informal quotations, paraphrasing, or assigning rights to the results of other people's research, are unethical and unacceptable actions.
+The journal editors will not accept articles that are a compilation of materials previously published by different authors without their creative processing and own author's understanding for publication..

 1.3.
 The manuscript has not been submitted to other journals for simultaneous consideration.
 Simultaneous submission of the same manuscript to multiple journals is considered unethical publication practice and is not acceptable.

 1.4.
 The authors should submit to the journal an original manuscript that has not been sent to another journal and is not currently under review, as well as an article that has not been previously published in another journal, is required.
-Failure to adhere to this principle is considered a serious violation of publication ethics and may result in the withdrawal of the article from review.
+Failure to adhere to this principle is considered a severe violation of publication ethics and may result in the withdrawal of the article from review.
 The article's text must be original, meaning it is being published in its presented form in a periodic print publication for the first time.
-If elements of the manuscript have been previously published in another work, authors are obligated to reference the earlier work and specify the significant differences between the new work and the previous one.
+Suppose elements of the manuscript have been previously published in another work.
+In that case, authors are obligated to reference the earlier work and specify the significant differences between the new work and the previous one.
 Literal copying of one's own work and its paraphrasing are unacceptable; they can only be used as a basis for new conclusions.

 1.5.
 Providing accurate results of conducted research is essential.
 Deliberately false, fraudulent, or fabricated claims are considered unethical behavior and are unacceptable.

 1.6.
-Excessive appropriations and plagiarism in any form, including not performed quotations, rephrasing or rights’ appropriation of somebody’s research results are considered as unethical and inappropriate actions.
-All the articles which consist of materials’ compilation published before by other authors, without creative revision and personal author’s cognition are unacceptable for publication in the journal.
+Excessive appropriations and plagiarism in any form, including not performing quotations, rephrasing, or rights appropriation of somebody's research results, are considered unethical and inappropriate actions.
+All the articles, which consist of materials' compilation published before by other authors, without creative revision and personal author's cognition, are unacceptable for publication in the journal.

 1.7. То guarantee that no data have been fabricated or manipulated (including images) to support the conclusions

 1.8.
-A single study is not split up into several parts to increase the quantity of submissions and submitted to various journals or to one journal over time.
+A single study is not split up into several parts to increase the number of submissions and is submitted to various journals or to one journal over time.

 1.9.
-To recognize contribution by all the people engaged in the process of research or set the character of the presented scientific work.
-In particular, this article must have bibliographic references to the publications which had a meaning during the research.
-All the information got by talks, correspondence or discussions with other people can be used without open written permission from the source.
+To recognize the contribution of all the people engaged in the process of research or set the character of the presented scientific work.
+In particular, this article must have bibliographic references to the publications which had a meaning during the study.
+All the information obtained by talks, correspondence, or discussions with other people can be used without open written permission from the source.
 All the sources must be opened.
-If this work uses written or illustrative materials by many people, permission must be got and provided to the editorial board
+If this work uses written or illustrative materials by many people, permission must be obtained and provided to the editorial board.

 1.10.
-Authors are strongly advised to ensure the corresponding author, and order of authors at submission.
+Authors are strongly advised to ensure the corresponding author and order of authors at submission.
 Changes of authorship or in the order of authors are not accepted after acceptance of a manuscript.
 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 1.11.
 The authors whose names are listed in the submission have made a significant contribution to the research work and, therefore, share collective responsibility for the results.
 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have influenced the nature of the reported work.
 Information obtained privately, such as in conversation, correspondence, or discussion with third parties, cannot be used or disclosed without the explicit written permission of the source.
 Information obtained during the provision of confidential services, such as manuscript or grant application reviewing, cannot be used without the explicit written permission of the author of the work involved in these services.